-In the consolidated statement of comprehensive income, Zalando SE recognises revenue from the sale of goods of EUR 8,409 million.
-This revenue accounts for around 80% of the Group's total revenue.
-Revenue from the sale of merchandise has a significant impact on the Group's earnings figures and is one of the most important performance indicators for the Group.
+Zalando SE's income statement includes revenue from the sale of goods of EUR 8,266 million.
+This revenue accounts for around 80% of the Company's total revenue.
+Revenue from the sale of merchandise has a significant impact on the company's earnings figures and is one of the most important performance indicators for the Company.

-Zalando SE recognises revenue from the sale of goods when it satisfies a performance obligation by transferring a promised asset to a customer.
-An asset is considered transferred when the customer obtains control of the asset.
-In the context of the sale of goods using the Zalando online shop, this is the point in time when the goods are delivered to the customer.
+Zalando SE recognises revenue from the sale of goods when the service has been rendered or the risk for the products sold has been transferred to the customer.
+The time of transfer of risk is the time when the customer obtains control of the asset.
+In the context of the sale of goods via the Zalando online shop, this is the point in time when the goods are delivered to the customer.